-1. In a series/regatta, each committee boat shall be awarded redress equal to its average score, after throwouts if applicable, for all races it sailed in the series/regatta; excluding races scored DNS or DNC.

-2. No scoring points shall be awarded to the committee boat if the race is abandoned for its class.

-3. If a boat serves as a Race Committee in a regatta, it must start in more than 49% of the races to be scored in the regatta and receive redress as in 1 above for un-sailed races.

-4. For a series held over a period of time longer than a single regatta, the race committee shall receive redress if the boat was scored (including DNF, RAF, DSQ, and TLE) in at least one scored race.

-5. If the owner who has Race Committee duty uses a boat other than his racing boat to perform that duty and his or her boat races, the owner shall get credit for the performance of Race Committee duty and the owner's boat will not be an official race participant.
+- 1. In a series/regatta, each Committee Boat shall be awarded redress equal to its average score, after throw-outs if applicable, for all races it sailed in the series/regatta; excluding races scored DNS or DNC. - 2.
+No scoring points shall be awarded to the Committee Boat if the race is abandoned for its class. - 3.
+If a boat serves as a Race Committee in a regatta, it must start in more than 49% of the races to be scored in the regatta and receive redress as in 1 above for un-sailed races. - 4.
+For a series held over a period of time longer than a single regatta, the race committee shall receive redress if the boat was scored (including DNF, RAF, DSQ, and TLE) in at least one scored race. - 5.
+If the owner who has Race Committee duty uses a boat other than his racing boat to perform that duty and his or her boat races, the owner shall get credit for the performance of Race Committee duty and the owner's boat will not be an official race participant.

-F. Mark boats shall be considered part of the Race Committee and shall be scored using the same procedures.
+- 6. No redress is given for the Race Committee Boat in the Double Handed race or the Free for All race. - F. Mark boats shall be considered part of the Race Committee and shall be scored using the same procedures.